DarwinAwardWinner/transfercoder/README.md

 copied to the device, preserving the directory structure.
 Any files with the specified extensions are transcoded, keeping the same base name and changing the extension.
 All other files are copied with no modification.
+This includes *all* other files, not just other music files.
+So your album art and stuff gets transferred too.
 Running the same script a second time will only update files that are newer in your music directory.

 The default transcoding options will transcode several lossless formats to ogg.